Block of Flats Insurance

 Or, we can call you

-No two properties are the same and we understand that at Protect My Let.
-As such there are quite a few questions we need to ask to get you the right cover.
-Some of the more obscure ones you may want to prepare for in order to get your block of flats insurance are:
+No two blocks of flats are the same and at Protect My Let we understand that.
+As such, there are quite a few questions we need to ask to get you the right cover.
+For some of the more obscure and unusual ones, you may want to prepare in advance so when you talk to us about arranging block of flats insurance, you’re ready to go:

 Rebuild cost

-Market values are highly postcode-driven while material and labour costs do vary based on location but not to the same extent.
-A house in London shouldn’t cost much more to build than a house in Wales but the market values for the same property will probably be vastly different.
+On that topic, to demonstrate why this is not reliable; market values are mainly driven by postcode, while material and labour costs do vary based on location but not to the same extent.
+So, a house in London shouldn’t cost much more to build than a house in Wales, but the market values for the same property will probably be vastly different.

-To get an accurate idea of your rebuild cost you could have a survey done or use an online calculator such as that provided by the Royal Institute of Chartered Surveyors.
+We recommend that to get an accurate idea of your rebuild cost, you get a proper survey done or use an online calculator, such as the one provided by the Royal Institute of Chartered Surveyors (RICS).

 Block insurance occupancy

-Make sure you answer any questions your insurer asks truthfully and they will be able to calculate the right buildings insurance premium for your residents.
+Make sure you answer everything fully and truthfully, so they calculate the right buildings insurance premium for your residents.

 Block insurance claims history

-If you have any claims on home insurance within the last few years then it’s important to declare these to your insurer when asked.
-They will often need the date of the claim, total cost and details about what went wrong.
+If you have any claims on home insurance within the last few years then these will need to be declared when an insurer when asks about this.
+This includes providing the date of the claim, total cost, and details about the incident.

-With block insurance this is quite simple if you are the freeholder.
-But if you have co-freeholders for whom you are speaking then you may need to check with them if they have any previous claims.
+With block of flats insurance and if you’re the freeholder, this should be relatively easy – you should have the paperwork/ But if you have co-freeholders who you’re speaking on behalf of, or have bought out any other freeholders, you may need to check with them to confirm if they have any previous claims.

 Date of construction

 Most insurers use bands to determine the risk of a property based on age.
-That means you may not need to give an exact date as long as you are accurate to within a few years.
+That means you may not need to give an exact date as long as you’re accurate to within a few years.

-However, you should still make every effort to work out when the block of flats was built from your purchase documentation, land registry records or even asking neighbours.
+We’d still advise you to find out exactly when the block of flats was built by looking at your purchase documentation, land registry records, or even asking neighbours in adjacent and similar buildings.

-Insurers are also likely to ask if the block of flats is listed as this also affects risk.
-Listed properties are required by law to be restored using authentic materials and methods if there is damage, which can be much more costly than a standard property.
+You’re also likely to be asked by the insurer whether the block of flats is listed, as this also affects risk.
+If there’s any damage that needs to be addressed, listed properties are required by law to be restored using authentic materials and methods – which can be much more costly than a standard property.

 Joint freeholders

-If you are the only freeholder then you will only need to give your own details as policyholder.
-A management company you are authorised to act for can make the process of getting insurance faster if the freehold is shared.
-However, if you don’t have a company and the freehold is shared then you are likely to need their details as well such as date of birth and claims history.
+If you’re the only freeholder then you’ll only need to give your own details as policyholder.
+A management company you’re authorised to act for can make the process of getting insurance faster if the freehold is shared.
+However, if you don’t have a company and the freehold is shared then you’re likely to need their details as well, such as the other freeholder’s date of birth and any claims history.

 Multi-property insurance/landlord portfolio insurance